JunzheJosephZhu/MDDPRNN-deprecated/README.md

   doi={10.1109/ICASSP39728.2021.9414205}}
 ```

-### This is the repository for multi-decoder DPRNN, submitted to ICASSP 2021.
+### This is the repository for multi-decoder DPRNN, published at ICASSP 2021.
 It deals with source separation with variable number of speakers.
-It has 98.5% accuracy in speaker number of selection and similar SNR as models trained individually on fixed number of speakers, which is much higher than all previous SOTA methods.
+It has 98.5% accuracy in speaker number classification, which is much higher than all previous SOTA methods.
+It also has similar SNR as models trained separately on different number of speakers, but its runtime is constant and independent of the number of speakers.

-### ~We are still refactoring the codebase, and will provide another useful update soon.~
-We decided to refactor the codebase and integrate it into Asteroid.
+## The code in this codebase is deprecated.
 New version of the code can be found at: https://github.com/asteroid-team/asteroid/tree/master/egs/wsj0-mix-var/Multi-Decoder-DPRNN
 Pretrained mini model and config can be found at: https://huggingface.co/JunzheJosephZhu/MultiDecoderDPRNN
 Project page & example output can be found at: https://junzhejosephzhu.github.io/Multi-Decoder-DPRNN/

-Results
+Results(Confusion Matrix)
 2    | 3    | 4    |5
 -----|------|------|--
 2998 | 17   | 1    |0